 For many devout believers, religion plays an integral role in influencing every aspect of daily life.
 Different religions can be found all around the world, though the world's largest religions generally fall in one of two major subgroups.
 These are Abrahamic religions (Islam, Christianity, Judaism, Baha'i, etc.) and Indian religions (Hinduism, Buddhism, Sikhism, Jainism, etc.).
-Based on Pew Research Institute and other international demographic databases, listed below are the religions with the most followers, and subsequently most influence, within our world today.
+With over 2 billion followers, Christianity is the largest religion in the world.

 10. Cao Dai (6.7 million followers)